DevsparZeroGitHubUser/hello-world/README.md

 ## <a name="ImplementationLiveness"></a> Implementation Liveness feature
 ### <a name="XFaceRecordActivity"></a> Implementation of Custom Face Record Activity
-Before proceed calling the `deployFaceRecord` function, the app must have an Extended `XFaceRecordActivity` class, in which the extended class will be used to process Liveness video.
+Before proceeding to call the `deployFaceRecord` function, the app must have an Extended `XFaceRecordActivity` class, in which the extended class will be used to process the Liveness video.
 The minimum implementation of the Extended `XFaceRecordActivity` class is shown below.
 ```java
 /** Sample Class of Extended XFaceRecordActivity */
 public class FaceRecordActivity extends XFaceRecordActivity implements View.OnClickListener {